travis-ci/docs-travis-ci-com/user/languages/matlab.md

 ## Run Custom MATLAB Commands

-You can specify the `script` key in your `.travis.yml` to build on the functionality provided by`language: matlab`.
+You can specify the `script` key in your `.travis.yml` to build on the functionality provided by `language: matlab`.
 To run custom MATLAB commands in your pipeline, use the [`matlab`](https://www.mathworks.com/help/matlab/ref/matlablinux.html) command with the `-batch` option. `matlab -batch` starts MATLAB noninteractively and runs the specified script, function, or statement.
-For example, call the `disp` function as part of your pipeline.
+For example, call the `disp` function using the latest release of MATLAB.

 ```yaml
 language: matlab